OpenRefine/openrefine.org/blog/2023-03-17-project-coordinator.md

 * Help with grant applications and reporting
 * Liaise with Code for Science and Society, our fiscal sponsor

-The scope of the role is anticipated to evolve, to adapt to the coordinator's interests and the project's needs.
+The scope of the role is anticipated to evolve, to adapt to the manager's interests and the project's needs.

 Requirements:
 * Good communication skills and fluency in English, both written and spoken